couchbaselabs/sirius/task-config.generated.md

 #### /insert

  REST : POST

+Description :  Insert task uploads documents in bulk into a bucket.
+The durability while inserting a document can be set using following values in the 'durability' JSON tag :-
+1. MAJORITY
+2. MAJORITY_AND_PERSIST_TO_ACTIVE
+3. PERSIST_TO_MAJORITY

 | Name | Type | JSON Tag |
 | ---- | ---- | -------- |